Leehudson514/Pyber_Analysis/README.md

 ![goals](/analysis/Pyber_fare_summary.png)

-* These results came from ride-sharing data that included the total number of rides, total number of drivers, total dolalr amount of fares, average dollar amount of fare per ride and driver, and total dollar amount of fare by city type.
+* This data was used to compare the 3 different geopgrahical regions of city types by looking at "total number of rides by city type", "total dolalr amount of fares by city type", "total number of drivers by city type", average dollar amount of fare per ride and driver and total dollar amount of fare by city type.
-* This data was used to compare the 3 different geopgrahical regions by look ing at "total ride count", "total dolalr amount of fares", "total number of drivers",

 ![goals](Fig1.png)